louwrentius/eztables/README.md

 Eztables allows you to define firewall rules on Linux that are easy to understand and simple to manage.
 It uses iptables so you don't have to.

 Eztables is designed to be simple, yet powerful.
-It does not matter if you are setting up a home router, or use it to setup a corporate firewall.
+It doesn't matter if you are setting up a home router, or use it to setup a corporate firewall.
 Eztables supports:

 * Basic input / output filtering
 * Network address translation (NAT)
 * Port address translation
-* Service and host groups
+* Service and host groups / objects
 * Logging to syslog
 * Support for plugins
 * Automatically detects all network interfaces